 - support other requests from local communities compatible with this initiative and its goals

-GEBI now welcomes applications to support new projects in line with its aims (examples include meetings to establish or strengthen local researcher networks, conducting hands-on workshops to disseminate new tools or methods, or developing curricula for teaching).
-The deadline for the current call is November 25, 2022.
-More information about the application procedure is given below.
+GEBI welcomes applications to support new projects in line with its aims (examples include meetings to establish or strengthen local researcher networks, conducting hands-on workshops to disseminate new tools or methods, or developing curricula for teaching).
+The current call will close on September 1st, 2024.

 To facilitate support of local meetings and teaching, the GEBI Committee plans to build a database of ESEB members who are interested in volunteering as speakers or tutors, pro bono.
 If you would consider joining GEBI-supported activities from time to time, we kindly ask you to fill in this short form.
 We will later be sharing this information (i.e., your institutional email, research topics, and preferred type of participation) with colleagues that are organising GEBI activities, when needed.
 The information related to popular science meetings will be passed on to ESEB’s Outreach Committee, which coordinates this kind of activity.